carlomt/docker-geant4/README.md

 `docker compose run geant4`

-or, if you need GUI:

-`docker compose run geant4-gui`

 The home in the container is mapped to a subfolder called `workdir` created in the folder where you placed the `docker-compose.yml` and `.env` files

 Docker Compose should automatically create some subfolders needed if they are not existing, namely: `geant4-datasets` and `workdir`.
 Some version of Docker do not create the directories and gives an error, in case create them by hand: